 Hmmmm, I have been getting 19-23 mpg, I think you may have a bad TC, I am using a Microsquirt and it is a been better than the Compushift , I wonder what TC do you have, I am not sure when it was changed to the style I am running now.
 Mine had a new component where a new backing plate for it, to bolt to a dodge flex plate and is tuned with a lower stall speed than stock by a TC shop

-I get 19-23 in mine, I would look at getting modified TC, you are getting bad mileage, due to a incorrect stall speed send me a PM and I'll ask the shop what and if the could redo yours, I am not sure if they can due to the slug/backing plate we make for them now
+“We”.
+Finally admitting your part of the operation.
+Now wonder your info doesn’t line up with any one else’s real life experiences.I get 19-23 in mine, I would look at getting modified TC, you are getting bad mileage, due to a incorrect stall speed send me a PM and I'll ask the shop what and if the could redo yours, I am not sure if they can due to the slug/backing plate we make for them now

 IThis one was built by Duiser after Joel and before Dustin took it back over so who knows. based on how it drives id say TC has not been opened up.

 My conversion has had both.
 First was lowered by Dacco.
 Second was stock after my flex plate went it damaged the modified torque converter.
 Had a used one locally I through in to get it back on the road.
 Last spring.
 It does drive different but no change in MPG.
 7-80% of the time the TC is locked up where stall has no effect.
 But for drivability on and off road a lower stall would be ideal.
 Working with roadrunner now.
 They claim to have a HD lockup.
 Which would be nice.
 We’ve pushed that lock up hard and shutters a hair occasionally.

-I am using a completely different TC and stand alone, I was the first one to get the Micro squirt which seams to work out better than the Compushift, I could ask the guy's who do the torque converters for swaps and let you know, if they could do your's, if they can I will give you the info and let you deal with them, if you would like
+Please give info on your torque converter.
+Just modified or custom new?
+Please expand.I am using a completely different TC and stand alone, I was the first one to get the Micro squirt which seams to work out better than the Compushift, I could ask the guy's who do the torque converters for swaps and let you know, if they could do your's, if they can I will give you the info and let you deal with them, if you would like